Home

 Mold is highly toxic to dogs.

-Early stages of mold are not necessarily visible to us,
+Early stages of mold are not necessarily visible to the naked eye,

 and many dogs are unable to taste it.